 92%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly articulates specific capabilities and provides explicit trigger guidance via a 'Use when...' clause.
-The named artifacts and directory structure add concreteness.
-The main weakness is moderate overlap risk with other project management or documentation skills due to some broad trigger terms.
+This is a strong skill description that clearly articulates specific capabilities with named artifacts and concrete actions, and includes an explicit 'Use when...' clause with multiple natural trigger scenarios.
+The main weakness is moderate overlap risk with other project management or documentation skills due to some broad trigger terms, though the specific artifact names and conductor/ directory help mitigate this.

 | Dimension | Reasoning | Score |